hjhuney/Flight-Disruption/README.md

 There were over 18 million flights in the United States during this 3-year timeframe.
 266,449 of these flights (1.45%) were cancelled and 358,672 were disrupted (1.95%).
 The average expected replacement ticket cost per flight was $9.75 based on our $500 assumption.
 Based on the data, it would appear that most long delays were due to carrier (approximately 68%); with weather and NAS operation delays being the next most common reasons.

 We'll examine disruption stats by airport, route, carrier, month, state, time block, and distance.

 The full code can be found [here](https://github.com/hjhuney/Flight-Disruption/blob/master/BTS_Airline_OnTime_Perf_2016_18.ipynb).
+It includes a model to predict the cost of insuring disrupted flights.

 ## Airport Stats